This is the multi-page printable view of this section. Click here to print.

 1.2 - How-to guides

-API is a collection of resources and methods integrated with backend HTTP endpoints, Cloud Functions, or other SCP services.
-API provides a logical interface to the actual service and can be deployed across multiple stages for use in various environments (development, production, etc).
+An API is a collection of resources and methods integrated with backend HTTP endpoints, Cloud Functions, or other SCP services.
+An API provides a logical interface to the actual service and can be deployed to multiple stages for use in different environments (development, production, etc.).

-You can create and use APIs from the Samsung Cloud Platform Console.
+You can create and use APIs through the Samsung Cloud Platform Console.

-1. All Services > Application Service > API Gateway Click the menu.
-Navigate to the Service Home page of API Gateway.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

-2. Click the API Creation button on the Service Home page.
-You will be taken to the API Creation page.
+2. Click the Create API button on the Service Home page.
+This will take you to the Create API page.

-• Service Information Input Select the required information in the area.
+• Select the required information in the Service Information section.

-• Start with a lowercase English letter and ensure it does not end with a special character (-); use lowercase letters, numbers, and the special character (-) to input 3 ~ 50 characters
+• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-)

 DescriptionOptionalEnter additional information or description about the API within 50 characters

-• Region: Request handling within the region where the API is deployed
+• Region: Process requests within the region where the API is deployed

-• Private: Exposed so that the API can only be requested privately from other VPCs
+• Private: Expose to receive API requests privately from other VPCs

-• Add Tag button can be clicked to create and add a tag, or add an existing tag
+• Click the Add Tag button to create and add a new tag or add an existing tag

 • Up to 50 tags can be added

-• Added new tags are applied after the service creation is completed
+• Newly added tags are applied after service creation is complete

 Table.
 API additional information input items

-• Once creation is complete, check the created resources on the API List page.
+• Once creation is complete, verify the created resource on the API List page.

-You can view and edit the full list of resources and detailed information of the API service.
-API Details page consists of Details, Tags, Activity Log tabs.
+You can view and modify the complete resource list and detailed information of API services.
+The API Details page consists of Details, Tags, and Operation History tabs.

-To view detailed information about the API service, follow these steps.
+To view detailed information of an API service, follow these steps:

 1. Click the All Services > Application Service > API Gateway menu.
-Go to the Service Home page of API Gateway.
+This will take you to the API Gateway Service Home page.

 2. Click the API menu on the Service Home page.
-Navigate to the API List page.
+This will take you to the API List page.

-3. Click the resource to view detailed information on the API List page.
-You will be taken to the API Details page.
+3. Click the resource for which you want to view detailed information on the API List page.
+This will take you to the API Details page.

-• API Details page displays status information and additional feature information, and consists of Details, Tags, Activity History tabs.
+• The API Details page displays status information and additional feature information, and consists of Details, Tags, and Operation History tabs.

 • Creating: API being created